Accessibility and language tool guide

 Supporting information

-Babies are designed to:
+Babies are born to:

-• stop breastfeeding
+• make breastfeeding more difficult

-• be unsafe
+• be less safe

 Useful information and resources

-• Lullaby Trust’s Baby Sleep Patterns helps you to understand what normal baby sleep looks like.
+Understand what normal baby sleep looks like.
 It explains how much sleep babies need, why they wake often, how sleep changes over the first year, and why some sleep products can be unsafe.

-• Basis information sheets provide facts about normal baby sleep and practical information to help you make informed choices about where and how your baby sleeps.
+Facts about normal baby sleep and practical information to help you make informed choices about where and how your baby sleeps.
 The BASIS information sheets are also available in a number of different languages.

 You should never fall asleep on a sofa or chair with your baby.